Benford's Law Calculator

 - 308 numbers contained in an issue of Reader's Digest.

 It's not only real-life data that follows Benford's distribution.
 Also, some well-known mathematical sequences obey Benford's law.
-Examples include:
+Examples include the Fibonacci sequence, which you can discover with Omni's Fibonacci calculator.
+To encounter Benford's law, you can also visit the exponential growth calculator.

 How to calculate Benford's law?